junxit/us-congress-bills-110/metadata.md

 - 2007-02-28 — Committee on Rules and Administration.
 Original measure reported to Senate by Senator Feinstein.
 Without written report.
 - 2007-02-28 — Introduced in Senate
 - 2007-02-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 60. (text of measure as introduced: CR S2372-2378)
+- 2007-03-01 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S2534-2540; text as passed Senate: CR S2534-2540)
+- 2007-03-01 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S2534-2540; text as passed Senate: CR S2534-2540)